tachun/fbpagestarter/README.md

-Fbpagestarter is front-end starter kit that makes it easy to create a page tab on Facebook.
+Fbpagestarter is front-end starter kit that makes it easy to create a page tab on Facebook, created and maintained by [Tachun Lin](https://twitter.com/creed88)

 ##  Demo & Documentation